- CPU: Amlogic S905

 /dev/sdb.
 Do not simply copy these value, change this to the correct drive path.

 This process will wipe out your microSD card.
-If you choose the wrong storage device, you may wipe out your computers hard disk or eMMC module.
+If you choose the wrong storage device, you may wipe out your computers hard disk.

 Once the dd operation is complete, boot up the ODROID-C2 with the microSD card plugged in.